Herry Perry: Royal Academy Exhibitions

 Perry was represented in both the 1928 and 1930 Royal Academy Exhibitions.
 Her 1928 entry was a house map on vellum paper, displayed near the works of Ethelwyn Baker, Dorothy Hutton, Ella Naper, George Edward Hunt, and Mabel Chadburn.
 She exhibited at least two works at the 1930 show: a fruit farm map that had been commissioned by the Ministry of Agriculture, and an estate map that was likely based on property owned by philanthropist Sir Julien Cahn as it required his permission to be entered in the exhibition.

 A handful of Perry's work was included in the Royal Academy's Exhibition of British Art in Industry in 1935.
 Gallery four of the exhibition was dedicated to the designs of furniture and carpets, and the nursery furniture exhibit featured a set of toys created by Perry.
 Several of the posters she designed for Transport of London were also displayed in the commercial art section of the show.
 A lacewood doorstop carved by Herry Perry was included in the Arts and Crafts Exhibition Society's 50th Anniversary Exhibition in 1938.

 Posthumous shows and publications

-Despite passing away nearly six decades ago, Perry's art continues to be featured in art exhibitions and publications.
+Perry's art continues to be featured in art exhibitions and publications.
 Most recently, her posters have been included in shows curated specifically to showcase forgotten women designers and artists.
 The following is an incomplete list of exhibitions and publications that have featured Perry's work since her death in 1962: